NisaarAgharia/Augmented-Reality-Apps/README.md

 <img align="left"  src="https://user-images.githubusercontent.com/22457544/138648231-0c1571f8-4ed2-4abb-9278-9730be98f426.gif">
 <br />

-## ARSubsystems

-ARFoundation is built on "[subsystems](https://docs.unity3d.com/2020.3/Documentation/ScriptReference/Subsystem.html)" and depends on a separate package called [ARSubsystems](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.2/manual/index.html).
-ARSubsystems defines an interface, and the platform-specific implementations are in the [ARCore](https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.2/manual/index.html) and [ARKit](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.2/manual/index.html) packages.
-ARFoundation turns the AR data provided by ARSubsystems into Unity `GameObject`s and `MonoBehavour`s.

-## Instructions for installing AR Foundation

-1. Download the latest version of Unity 2020.3 or later.

-2. Open Unity, and load the project at the root of the *arfoundation-samples* repository.

-3. Open your choice of sample scene.

-4. See the [AR Foundation Documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/manual/index.html) for usage instructions and more information.

-# Samples

 ## SimpleAR

 This is a good starting sample that enables point cloud visualization and plane detection.
 There are buttons on screen that let you pause, resume, reset, and reload the ARSession.